zahrael97/PDF-image-checker/README.md

 ## Installation
 ### Prerequisites

-Python 3.x
+- Python 3.x

-OpenCV
+- OpenCV

-PyMuPDF (fitz)
+- PyMuPDF (fitz)

-NumPy
+- NumPy

-PIL
+- PIL

-IPython (for Jupyter Notebook support)
+- IPython (for Jupyter Notebook support)

 ### Setup Instructions
 Ensure Python is installed on your system.
 You can download it from python.org.
+Install the required Python libraries using pip:
+### bash
-Install the required Python libraries using pip: bash pip install opencv-python-headless numpy PyMuPDF Pillow ipython
+- pip install opencv-python-headless numpy PyMuPDF Pillow ipython
-## Usage
-Importing the Module
-First, import the module into your Python script or Jupyter notebook:

 ## Example Usage